Step-by-step guide on Public Accountant registration using BizFile+

 ||Pay an application fee of S$1,000 via the following options:

-- Credit card (MasterCard, VISA and American Express only)
+- Credit card (MasterCard and VISA)

 |Step 5: Gather and Scan